dksasaki/mom6_neus25_utils/README.md

 Preprocessing toolkit for MOM6-COBALT-NEUS25 regional ocean model.
 Generates forcing files from ERA5 (atmosphere), GLORYS (ocean BC), TPXO (tides), GloFAS (rivers), and creates nudging/damping fields.

 **Note**: This is a quick reference guide.
 Detailed documentation for each component is available in the README files within each subdirectory (atmos/, boundary/, rivers/, sponge/).
-Complete model datasets (including initial conditions) required to run the model are available at [Zenodo DOI placeholder].
+Auxiliary preprocessing datasets (including initial conditions and grid files) required to run the model are available at https://doi.org/10.5281/zenodo.17572586.

 ## Installation